-Holiday Cards (and Other Contact Management Strategies): Send holiday cards to your clients, anyone who refers clients to you, colleagues who have been helpful, and anyone else deserving of good cheer - showing genuine goodwill and gratitude helps networking capabilities.
-Make sure, however, that you send non-sectarian cards - send "Seasons Greetings" instead of "Merry Christmas."
+Holiday Cards (and Other Contact Management Strategies): Send holiday cards to your clients, anyone who refers clients to you, colleagues who have been helpful, and anyone else deserving of good cheer -showing Publication of the State Bar of Arizona genuine goodwill and gratitude helps networking capabilities.
+Make sure, however, that you send nonsectarian cards - send "Seasons Greetings" instead of "Merry Christmas."
 Use professionally printed cards, but add a personal signature or note.